 For this pangenome, the Dickeya genome is considered an outgroup to the five Pectobacterium genomes.
 While this outgroup is needed to root and analyze phylogenetic trees (tutorial part 5), it affects the number classified groups for the all other genomes.
-Use --reference or --skip to exclude the Dickeya genome.
+Use --include or --exclude to exclude the Dickeya genome.

-''' $ pantools gene_classification -dp pecto_dickeya_DB --reference 1,2,3,4,5 $ pantools gene_classification -dp pecto_dickeya_DB --skip 6 '''
+''' $ pantools gene_classification --include=1-5 pecto_dickeya_DB $ pantools gene_classification --exclude=6 pecto_dickeya_DB '''